lanl-ansi/grg-pssedata/README.rst

   :alt: Documentation Status

-grg-pssedata is a minimalist python package for working with Matpower data files.
+grg-pssedata is a minimalist python package for working with PSS/E data files.

 The package can be installed via::